Phorest FM Episode 101: Lessons From Over 20 Years Of Salon Marketing

 Connor Keppel: I feel like this question is designed for me.
 I’ve had lots.
-I’ve had lots of terrible marketing campaigns in the start.
+I’ve had lots of terrible marketing campaigns at the start.
 I think when I started out I probably was like, you know when you’re sitting on the fence?
 You’re like should I do this, should I not do this.
-Let’s just send out something and again combative protection are probably, you know, hit data bases I shouldn’t have hit, I probably sent direct mail to people who didn’t want it.
-I’ve done a lot of that stuff and I’ve thought if it’s good enough, they’ll really appreciate it kind of thing and I think as I’ve gotten a little bit older, wiser, over the years, I’ve understood the importance of credibility and the… Great marketing, and it’s one of the best quotes I’ve ever heard from Steve Jobs, if you’re a truly great marketer, you’d be saying no more often than you would be saying yes.
-So what you don’t do is incredibly important from a brand-building, credibility point of view.
-There’s a reason you don’t do something and the more people get to know you as a brand, the more they realise you don’t do this because you have credibility or because of who are.
+Let’s just send out something, and again combative protection is probably, you know, hit databases I shouldn’t have hit; I probably sent direct mail to people who didn’t want it.
+I’ve done a lot of that stuff, and I’ve thought if it’s good enough, they’ll really appreciate it kind of thing, and I think as I’ve gotten a little bit older, wiser, over the years, I’ve understood the importance of credibility and the… Great marketing, and it’s one of the best quotes I’ve ever heard from Steve Jobs, if you’re a truly great marketer, you’d be saying no more often than you would be saying yes.
+What you don’t do is incredibly important from a brand-building, credibility point of view.
+There’s a reason you don’t do something, and the more people get to know you as a brand, the more they realise you don’t do this because you have credibility or because of who are.

 Zoe Belisle-Springer: Jesus.
 Mortifying.
 Yeah.

 Connor Keppel: Yeah.
 I actually felt really guilty, it was terrible.
 These are important lessons you learn.
 Yeah.